 We all realize that there are cats everywhere.
 For decades, cats have not been the focus of sheltering and spay/neuter efforts.
 State laws are often called "Dog Laws" and some shelters are still called "Dog Pounds".
-As a result, cats have been allowed to freely and frequently reproduce.
-When people, and now some shelters, began abandoning them to the streets, the vast majority of cats were unfixed.
+As a result, cats have been allowed to freely and reproduce frequently.
+When people, and now some shelters, began abandoning them to the streets, the vast majority of these cats were unfixed.

 Getting more cats (both owned and unowned) spayed and neutered is the only way to bring this overpopulation back under control.
 It won't be immediate though because of decades of missteps on the treatment of cats.

-When an Animal Shelter Begins Limiting Intake, What Does That Tell Us?
+When an Animal Shelter Uses Managed Intake, What Does That Tell Us?

 It tells us that that more animals are being brought to the shelter than what they can handle.
 They may not have room.
 They may not have funding.

-There is also no national organization that determines who is no-kill.
+There is also no national organization that determines what is no-kill actually is.
 And with no uniform data reporting in place to determine who is no-kill, each shelter determines it based on how they do their numbers.

 Through a no-kill focus, shelters have increased adoption rates.
 But some still face more homeless animals than they can handle.
 The answer is, as it has always been, focus on spay and neuter to humanely reduce animal intake.
 Do what is best for the animals, not what is easiest for the shelter.